Local statistics of lattice points on the sphere: Statement of results

 \subsection{Electrostatic energy}

 The electrostatic energy of $N$ points $P_1,\dots,P_N$ on $S^2$ is given by

+Here and in the sequel, $|x-y|$ is the Euclidean distance in $\R^3$.
 This energy $E$ depends on both the global distribution of the points as well as a moderate penalty for putting the points too close to each other.
 The minimum energy configuration is known to satisfy \cite{Wagner1, Wagner2, Brauchart}

 for some $0<\alpha \leq \beta<\infty$.
 The configurations which achieve this are rigid in various senses \cite{Dahlberg} and we will see below in Corollary~\ref{cor:absolute continuity} that our points $\^\vE(n)$ are far from being rigid.
-For random points one has\footnote{Here and elsewhere, $\sim$ is the usual asymptotic symbol denoting convergence to one of the ratio of the two sides.} that $E\sim N^2$ but that $E-N(N-1)$ has no definite sign.
-Our first result is that to leading order the points $\^\vE(n)$ have the same energy as the above. \begin{theorem} There is some $\delta>0$ so that
+For random points one has\footnote{Here and elsewhere, $\sim$ is the usual asymptotic symbol denoting convergence to one of the ratio of the two sides.} that $E\sim N^2$ but the difference $E-N(N-1)$ from the expected value has no definite sign.
+Our first result is that to leading order the points $\^\vE(n)$ have the same energy as random or minimal energy configurations. \begin{theorem} There is some $\delta>0$ so that

 as $n\to \infty$, $n\neq 0,4,7 \mod 8$. \end{theorem} We have not been able to say anything about the sign of $E(\^\vE(n))-N(N-1)$ which according to Table~\ref{table energies} appears to vary.